davidmigloz/langchain_dart/docs/modules/retrieval/vector_stores/integrations/memory.md

 # MemoryVectorStore

 `MemoryVectorStore` is an in-memory, ephemeral vector store that stores embeddings in-memory and does an exact, linear search for the most similar embeddings.
 The default similarity metric is cosine similarity.

+This class is useful for testing and prototyping, but it is not recommended for production use cases.
+See other vector store integrations for production use cases.

 ```dart
 const filePath = './test/chains/assets/state_of_the_union.txt';